watch out for tumbleweeds when windy |

 It never ceases to amaze me (e.g. dumbfound or impress, whatever the case may be) that in this vast and wondrous land of opportunities, it is not so much what you know but what you do with it (experience) and for the top positions who you know, that gets you the job.
 This latter bit would be the same back home.
 I had to downplay my degrees when job hunting here because they almost seemed irrelevant.
 My son, through sheer hard work was promoted manager in only four short months.
 He hasn't finished his degree but he has a treasure trove of knowledge and experience in the fitness and nutrition industry that was duly recognised and acknowledged by his bosses.
 Yes, I am very happy for him and rest assured that Au is the best place for him to realise his goals.
 Best decision ever.
 I doubt if the same could have happened in Manila where a degree is basic requirement for most entry level jobs, more so for management.

-Singing Cooks & Waiters resto in MNL; yes even
+Singing Cooks & Waiters resto in MNL; yes even the security guard sings! must go see |

 I get very annoyed (even angry) every time I hear people here complain about this, that or the other.
 I'm sure if they knew how people in less prosperous countries would kill to have what they have, they'd complain less.
 Maybe not.
 What to me are privileges, many Aussies (mostly the ferals) consider their right.
 Feeling entitled, it becomes almost a disincentive to work hard.
 Strange but true.
 Very alien concept to where I come from where one has to earn everything, nothing comes for free.
 And that's from having too many people that stretches our dwindling resources.
 Imagine if we had half the population with double the GDP, how much better off everyone would be.
 Until the Catholic Church stops demonizing population control, a prosperous Phils (circa 1960s-70s) would remain a dream.
 Case of less is more.
 So there.